 Amex Gold Welcome Offer

 While the Amex Gold is set to be a points-earning machine on dining and supermarket spend, when you compare the welcome offer to rewards cards competing in similar categories, even those with low or no annual fee, the offer leaves a bit to be desired.

 Points Earning Potential and Category Bonuses

 The revised bonus categories are where the new Amex Gold truly shines.
-The card features a monster 4x Membership Rewards points on domestic dining and supermarket purchases, making it the go-to card for dining purchases within the U.S.
+The card features a monster 4x Membership Rewards points on dining worldwide and domestic supermarket purchases, making it one of the best cards for dining purchases.

 The American Express® Gold Card earns: